KalaKit/KalaWindow/README.md

 ![Logo](logo.png)

-KalaWindow is a lightweight C++ 20 library for Windows that is used for rendering the window your program will be ran inside of.
-KalaWindow natively supports and uses KalaInput for all its input-related mechanics.
+KalaWindow is a lightweight C++ 20 library for Windows that is used for rendering the window your program will be ran inside of and handling all of its input.

-Note: This README file primarily focuses on KalaWindow functions and how to initialize KalaInput with it.
+Note: This README file primarily focuses on KalaWindow functions and how to initialize KalaWindow with it.
 Go to README-INPUT.md to read about all the runtime loop input functions.

 # Prerequisites (when compiling from source code)